Skeins on Branes: Skein valued curve counts

-Note that to prove the desired constancy of $\langle \! \langle L \rangle \! \rangle_{X, d, \lambda}$, it is enough to work order by order in $z$.
-Bounding the order $z$ bounds the genus and holes, thus the set of walls $t_0$ we must consider is finite by Property \eqref{prop:discretecrossings}.
+Note that to prove the desired constancy of $Z_{X,L,d;J}$, it is enough to work order by order in $z$.
+Bounding the order of $z$ bounds the topological type, thus the set of walls $t_0$ we must consider is finite by Property \eqref{prop:onecrossingatatime}.
 Fix one such $t_0$.

 As $t \to t_0$, by \eqref{prop:trivialcobordism}, the curve counts are locally constant, and the moduli space is just a disjoint union of intervals.
 By compactness \eqref{prop:codimonecompact}, each such interval has a limit at $t_0$.
 Consider all components for which the limiting curve remains smooth, embedded, transverse to $L$; i.e., \eqref{prop:embedded} remains true at the limit.
 Then, even if \eqref{prop:trivialcobordism} fails, nevertheless \eqref{prop:boundarycobordism} suffices to ensure that these components of moduli have the same contribution on both sides of $t_0$.